 - Impact and care of chronic health conditions

-If you picture yourself in a leadership role within the healthcare industry, desire to help train other nursing professionals, or want a position in management, this track will prepare you well.
+If you picture yourself in a leadership role within the healthcare industry, desire to help train other nursing professionals, or want a position in management, this concentration will prepare you well.

 Nursing professionals have many potential job options after attaining DNP credentials.
 They may take roles that still allow them to practice nursing, such as lead clinician or CNO.
 They may find management positions such as a Director of Nursing, Director of Clinical Services, or Director of Advanced Practice Nurses.
 Public health coordinators and academic nurse leaders also often hold a DNP.